RCN-ECS/rcn-ecs.github.io/2020virtuallabcall.md

 Note, however, that there are a limited number of stipends, and stipends can only be paid to US Citizens.
 Stipends will be priortized for individuals who best describe how their particiation in this program will help to increase diversity of underrepresented groups in our field.
 In a recent RCN survey, 74% of respondents agreed or strongly agreed that a proportion of stipends should be prioritized to increasing underrepresented groups within the RCN.
+This program is part of our [antiracism response to systematic racism in society](https://rcn-ecs.github.io/Antiracism/).

 ## To apply: